 Inventory Changes.
 When the inventory challenge process results in a change to SSA’s inventory, the Agency shall (a) transmit a copy of the change to OMB and Congress; (b) make these changes available to the public; and (c) publish a notice of public availability in the Federal Register.

-Questions regarding the content of the inventories should be emailed to Peggy Mitchell or called into the Competitive Sourcing Office at (410) 965-9970.
+Questions regarding the content of the inventories should be emailed to Mary Jo Mullin or call her at (410) 966-7718.